redhat-developer-adoption-emea/cloud-native-developer-series-guides/deploy-inventory.md

 Copy the route url for the Inventory service and verify the API Gateway service works using `curl`:

 > The route urls in your project would be different from the ones in this lab guide!
-Use the one from yor project.
+Use the one from your project.

 ~~~shell
 $ curl http://{{INVENTORY_ROUTE_HOST}}/api/inventory/329299